Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 GROSS: But you connected in some way.

-GROSS: And that's one of the things that really interests me in comparing you to Dylan because when you first started, people were comparing you to Dylan, one of the new Dylan's...
+GROSS: And that's one of the things that really interests me in comparing you to Dylan because when you first started, people comparing you to Dylan, one of the new Dylans...

 SPRINGSTEEN: Sure.

 GROSS: ...And everything.
-In some ways, like, persona wise, you're the opposite.
+In some ways, like, persona-wise, you're the opposite.
 He changed his name.
 He surrounded himself in mystery.
 His lyrics are very obscure.
 Your lyrics tell stories.
 You're all about a place.
-You reveal so much about yourself and the world around you in your songs, you know what I mean?
+You reveal so much about yourself and the world around you in your songs that - you know what I mean?
 Like, I know...

 SPRINGSTEEN: Yeah.